Am I Responsible if a Passenger Grabs My Steering Wheel and Causes an Accident?

-Preszler Law can Help if You Have Been Injured in an Auto Accident
+Preszler Injury Lawyers can Help if You Have Been Injured in an Auto Accident

 As you can see, even seemingly straightforward accidents can raise complex, novel questions of law.
-This is why it is critical to work with an experienced personal injury lawyer following any car accident.
-Contact Preszler Law Firm if you have been injured due to another driver’s negligence and would like to schedule a free, no-obligation consultation with one of our lawyers today.
+This is why it is critical to work with a personal injury lawyer following any car accident.
+Contact Preszler Injury Lawyers if you have been injured due to another driver’s negligence and would like to schedule a free, no-obligation consultation with one of our lawyers today.